 We cannot accept applicants who work fewer than 750 hours per year (15 hours per week), persons who are volunteers, or members of congregations who are not paid staff.

 Will I have to prove insurability in order to enroll?

-We will have an Open Enrollment every November for an effective date of the following January 1.
-Those apply to enroll include:
+We have an Open Enrollment every November for an effective date of the following January 1.
+Those who can apply to enroll include: